Welsh Ambulance strikes: Unions call off Monday's action

 "This means that on Monday, members should return to work as normal," it said.

-"We did not take the decision to call off strike action lightly, and no suspension of future action has been agreed by us or Unite at this stage."
+"We did not take the decision to call off strike action lightly and no suspension of future action has been agreed by us or Unite at this stage."

 Another strike was previously announced for 10 March.

+Unite said there had been "significant progress" in talks with the Welsh government and calling off Monday's strike would "facilitate the continuation of these discussions".

-That previous action came after ambulance staff rejected a Welsh government pay offer of 3% for 2022-23.
+Previous action came after ambulance staff rejected a Welsh government pay offer of 3% for 2022-23.

 At the time, Unite's Richard Munn said the offer was "not good enough" for workers who were at "breaking point".